nxp-imx/armnn-imx/NXPExtension.md

 * Fixed build errors with TensorHandler and FusedType

 # Known Limitations

+### 20.02
+* OpenCL backend is not supported. i.MX8 devices do not support Arm NN / ACL OpenCL requirements.
+* Unexpected predictions on some floating point models and ConstantLinearActivation were fixed.
+No known issues.

 ### 19.08.01
 * ConstantLinearActivation producing incorrect results on the VSI NPU backend